ADVERTISER DISCLOSURE

 Using Bilt to Pay Your Rent/Mortgage

-There are now two options for ways to earn points when using Bilt to pay your housing payment.
+Currently, there are two options for ways to earn points when using Bilt to pay your housing payment.
 The first comes with a 3% fee that can be offset using Bilt’s new “Bilt Cash” system.
 The second is a tiered earning chart based on your spending.
 Here are the details of both.

 Option One: Bilt Cash